LindaNSIP/usecases/docs/timetable/howto.md

 -   all SchoolCourseInfo objects linked to the given School RefId. (optional)

-Third party app ingests the relevant SIF Objects.
+Third party app ingests the relevant SIF objects.

 <!---
 The following is a list of calls that need to be made to consume the